Concord Baptist Church Chase City, VA

 To my wife, I owe much for this journey.
 Her warm smile, gentle thoughts, and especially her love, have given me the support needed to overcome the challenges of life and ministry.
 Her statue and strength are the Biblical traits of a virtuous woman; one who is the pride of her husband and the apple of his eye.
 I salute her not only today, but each day that God blesses us together.

 Finally, to my sons: you are mighty men of valor.
 Do not lose sight of the love that you have been given by God, mom and dad.
 Be true to who you are, and keep your eyes on Christ.

-In closing, I celebrate those things that are most important to me: my LORD, my family, and my church, Concord.
+In closing, I celebrate those things that are most important to me: my LORD, my family, and the church at Concord.
 “The LORD is the joy of my strength!"

 Pastor's Itinerary 2020 New!

 August 4-7 - Revival, Zion Union RZUA Church, Tuesday thru Friday, 7:30 P.M., Lawrenceville, VA

 If you desire to have Pastor Bagley as a guest at your next conference, revival or any other service, please contact Deacon Laura Tucker at (434) 372-3296.